BrunoEstrella1707/UrlShortener/README.md

 ## **WORK IN PROGRESS**

 ### **A web applicantion made with Django fullstack.**
+- Web app with authentication using JWT.
-- Generate short urls for chosen urls, authenticate and see the statics of your short urls.
+- Generate short urls for chosen urls and watch the stats of your shortened urls.
 - Backend made with Django.
-- Using RabbitMQ to handle messages.
 - Frontend made with HTML, CSS and Bootstrap.
+- Using RabbitMQ to handle messages and events.

 ### Run it with: